apache/cordova-lib/cordova-lib/templates/hooks-README.md

 var xmlHelpers = context.requireCordovaModule('../util/xml-helpers');
 ```

-New module loader script interface is used for the `.js` files defined via `config.xml` or `plugin.xml` only.
+__Note__:  new module loader script interface is used for the `.js` files defined via `config.xml` or `plugin.xml` only.
-For compatibility reasons hook files specified via `.cordova/hooks` and `/hooks` folders are run via Node child_process spawn, see 'Non-javascript' section below.
+For compatibility reasons hook files specified via `/hooks` folders are run via Node child_process spawn, see 'Non-javascript' section below.

 ### Non-javascript